nakiya/euler/README.md

 # euler
 Some Project Euler problems solved in Clojure.
 Continuous from problem 23 onwards.
-Currently at 63.
+Currently at 69.

+(Everything in a single file because sometimes I used a windows machine where lein couldn't download dependencies and where I didn't have a proper IDE)

 Clojure lends itself to this sort of problems and it's a joy to see the transformation of the problem data into the solution.
 Thread-last macro ftw!